Trichuriasis: Synonyms

 Human whipworm, trichocephaliasis, and tricuriasis are all synonyms for trichuriasis, human infection of the T. trichiura intestinal nematode.
-In Spanish, trichuriasis is called tricuriasis, while in it is known as trichuriose in French and Peitschenwurmbefall in German.
+In Spanish, trichuriasis is called tricuriasis, while it is known as trichuriose in French and Peitschenwurmbefall in German.

 Research

 Development of subunit vaccines requires the identification of protective antigens and their formulation in a suitable adjuvant.
 Trichuris muris is an antigenically similar laboratory model for T. trichiura.
-Subcutaneous vaccination with adult excretory–secretory products (ES) protects susceptible mouse strains from T. muris.
+Subcutaneous vaccination with adult excretory-secretory products (ES) protects susceptible mouse strains from T. muris.
 Larval stages may contain novel and more relevant antigens which when incorporated in a vaccine induce worm expulsion earlier in infection than the adult worm products.
 Nematode vaccines marketed to date have been of the irradiated larval type and used exclusively for the treatment of animals.
-These vaccines are not stable and require annual production, involving the yearly production and sacrifice of donor animals for passage.
-There has been much interest in the production of subunit vaccines against human and agricultural parasites since the early 1980s.
+These vaccines are unstable and require annual production, involving the yearly production and sacrifice of donor animals for passage.
+There has been much interest in producing subunit vaccines against human and agricultural parasites since the early 1980s.
 Development of subunit vaccines requires the identification of protective antigens and their formulation with a suitable adjuvant to stimulate the immune response appropriately.